nope800/pokemon-showdown/sim/SIM-PROTOCOL.md

 In battle, most Pokémon actions come in the form `|ACTION|POKEMON|DETAILS` followed by a few messages detailing what happens after the action occurs.

-Battle actions (especially minor actions) often come with tags such as `|[from] EFFECT|[of] SOURCE`. `EFFECT` will be an effect (move, ability, item, status, etc), and `SOURCE` will be a Pokémon.
+Battle actions (ebottomly minor actions) often come with tags such as `|[from] EFFECT|[of] SOURCE`. `EFFECT` will be an effect (move, ability, item, status, etc), and `SOURCE` will be a Pokémon.
 These can affect the message or animation displayed, but do not affect anything else.
 Other